-A member of one of the two families of fundamental particles – the other is leptons – from which all known matter is made.
+A quark is a member of one of the two families of fundamental particles – the other is leptons – from which all known matter is made.
 Quarks are the building blocks of hadrons.
 They come in six flavors (up, down, strange, charm, top, and bottom) and three colors (red, green, and blue).

 Quarks take part in interactions through the strong force.
 They have an electric charge of either +2/3 (up, charm, and top) or -1/3 (down, strange, and bottom) in units where the charge on the proton is 1.
 A proton is made of two up quarks (each with an electric charge of +2/3) and one down quark (with a charge of -1/3), while a neutron is made of two downs and one up.
 Mesons consist of one quark and one antiquark.